Societas Rosicruciana: Societas Rosicruciana in Civitatibus Foederatis (SRICF)

-Membership is by invitation only & predicated on regular mainstream Masonic affiliation as well as a profession of Christian faith.
+Membership is by invitation only and predicated on regular mainstream Masonic affiliation as well as a profession of Christian faith.
 Membership was initially restricted to 36 members per College, but this was changed in 1908 by MW Thomas Shryock to 72 members per college.
 The See of the High Council is in Washington, D.C.
 The SRICF is in amity with the SRIS (Scotia) and the SRIA (Anglia) as well as the SRIC (Canada) and has helped the cause of Rosicruciana by empowering High Councils in their own sovereignty around the World.
 They are the SRIL in Lusitania (Portugal), SRIG in Gallia (France) and the SRIR (Romania).

-The society issues an annual journal known as Ad Lucem composed of academic articles on things related to Rosicrucianism & esoteric streams of Christian Mysteries.
+The society issues an annual journal known as Ad Lucem composed of academic articles on things related to Rosicrucianism and esoteric streams of Christian Mysteries.
 There is also an annual report, The Rosicrucian Fama.
 Many of the Colleges have their own individual organs which are produced quarterly as well as annually.
-The governing body of the Society is known since 1911 (having dropped ‘Grand’ from its title) as The High Council which is composed of Fratres of the Third Order (IX and VIII), plus any College Celebrant not a member of the Third Order.
-The head of the Society is titled The Supreme Magus who was elected ad vitam up until circa 1991 when the constitution of the Society was changed to reflect that Supreme Magi are elected each triennium.
+The governing body of the Society is known since 1911 (having dropped ‘Grand’ from its title) as the High Council, which is composed of Fratres of the Third Order (IX and VIII), plus any College Celebrant not a member of the Third Order.
+The head of the Society is the Supreme Magus, who was elected ad vitam up until circa 1991, when the constitution of the Society was changed to provide that the Supreme Magus is elected each triennium.
 Unlike the SRIA in England, a Chief Adept in the SRICF does not have regional powers, but rather is in charge of an individual College.
 Typically there is but one College per state, exceptions having been made for both New York and California due to their size and population.